 We did not audit the financial statements of certain associates and joint ventures accounted for using the equity method whose statements are based solely on the reports of other auditors.
-These associates and joint ventures using the equity method amounted to NT\$4,565 thousand, representing 0.17% of total assets as of December 31, 2020.
-The related shares of profits (losses) recognized from the subsidiaries, associates and joint ventures using the equity method amounted to NT\$(79) thousand, representing (0.05)% of net income before tax for the years ended December 31, 2020; and the related shares of other comprehensive income from the subsidiaries, associates and joint ventures using the equity method amounted to NT\$0 thousand, representing 0% of the other comprehensive income for the years ended December 31, 2020.
+Investments in these associates and joint ventures accounted for using the equity method amounted to NT\$4,336 thousand and NT\$4,565 thousand, representing 0.14% and 0.17% of total assets as of December 31, 2021 and 2020, respectively.
+The related shares of profits (losses) recognized from the subsidiaries, associates and joint ventures using the equity method amounted to NT\$(229) thousand and NT\$(79) thousand, representing (0.11)% and (0.05)% of the net income before tax for the years ended December 31, 2021 and 2020; and the related shares of other comprehensive income from the subsidiaries, associates and joint ventures using the equity method amounted to both NT\$0 thousand, representing 0% of the net other comprehensive income (loss) for the years ended December 31, 2021 and 2020.